 Common Types of Headaches

-There are 150 types of headaches.
-The most common ones are:
+There are over 150 types of headaches, but the most common types include:

-These are the most common type among adults and teens.
+Tension headaches are the most common type of headache among adults and teens.
 They cause mild to moderate pain and come and go over time.
 They usually have no other symptoms.

 These headaches are the most severe.
 You could have intense burning or piercing pain behind or around one eye.
 It can be throbbing or constant.
 The pain can be so bad that most people with cluster headaches can’t sit still and will often pace during an attack.
 On the side of the pain, the eyelid droops, the eye reddens, pupil gets smaller, or the eye makes tears.
 The nostril on that side runs or stuffs up.

 They’re called cluster headaches because they tend to happen in groups.
 You might get them one to three times per day during a cluster period, which may last 2 weeks to 3 months.
 Each headache attack lasts 15 minutes to 3 hours.
 They can wake you up from sleep.
 The headaches may disappear completely (your doctor will call this remission) for months or years, only to come back later.
 Men are three to four times more likely to get them than women.

 You have this type of headache 15 days or more a month for longer than 3 months.
 Some are short.
 Others last more than 4 hours.
 It’s usually one of the four types of primary headache: